Frank Gatson Jr.: Early career

 New York to study at the Broadway Dance Center and Alvin Ailey Dance Center.
 After finishing his time at Ailey and Broadway Centers he returned to the University of Wisconsin-Milwaukee and received a master's degree in Theatre and Dance.
 He received his first professional break when he danced in Michael Jackson's "Smooth Criminal" video in 1988.

-In 2016, he hosted BET's Chasing Destiny alongside Kelly Rowland.
-The pair formed an R&B girl group called June's Diary which he now manages.
-Frank Gatson Jr. was the manager for Luke James and Tyrese Gibson.
+In 2016, Gatson hosted BET's Chasing Destiny alongside Kelly Rowland.
+The pair formed an R&B girl group called June's Diary which he managed.
+He was the manager for Luke James and Tyrese Gibson.
 Additionally, he served as choreographer for Disney's animated film Hercules, providing choreography for The Muses.